6 Major Reasons for Rejection of German Student Visa

 Some embassies are also requesting sponsor’s bank statements and financial documents in addition to the blocked account.
 The reason for this is that they want to make sure your sponsor is in the financial position to send you 8640 euros every year for the duration of your studies.
 Remember that the German embassy assumes you will not be depending on part-time jobs to finance your studies once you arrive in Germany.

 This is where you should be very careful.
 Please avoid borrowing large sums of money and dumping it into the account of your sponsor some few months before your interview as they can easily detect this.
 It is advisable to choose a person who has had substantial assets and savings in his account for a number of years.
-Also, he or she should earn not less than 1500 euros per month and shouldn't have many dependents.
+Ideally, he or she should earn not less than 3000 euros per month and shouldn't have many dependents.
 If your sponsor earns less than that, they might doubt his or her capability to provide you with the required amount of money every year.

 It is also important to note that your sponsor should not be necessarily related to you.
 What matters is that he or she should have a good motive for sponsoring you.
 It is better to choose a non-family member with a strong financial background than a family member with a not so good financial background.